-In April 2019, we will begin work on implementing a bus rapid transit service on Sauvé Street and Côte-Vertu Boulevard.
-Spanning 4.7 kilometres between Décarie and Berri Streets, the 121 Sauvé/Côte-Vertu line will include priority traffic lights between the two métro stations and a reserved lane operating seven days a week, 24 hours a day.
+Since April 2019, we have been working on implementing a bus rapid transit (BRT) service on Sauvé Street and Côte-Vertu Boulevard.
+Spanning 4.7 kilometres between Décarie and Berri streets, the 121 Sauvé / Côte-Vertu line will include priority traffic lights between the two métro stations and a reserved lane operating seven days a week, 24 hours a day.
 The BRT service is expected to be up and running in 2020.

-The work will be carried out in partnership with the City of Montréal to group together operations within the same period and reduce impacts on nearby residents and vehicle traffic.
+The work will be carried out in partnership with the City of Montréal to combine other work within the same period and reduce impacts on nearby residents and vehicle traffic.

-- Installation of a curbside reserved lane with a distinctive colour in the Sauvé/Côte-Vertu corridor (including paving, road markings and signage)
+- Installation of a reserved curbside lane painted with a distinctive colour in the Sauvé / Côte-Vertu corridor (including paving, road markings and signage)

 - Installation of bus priority traffic lights

 - Geometric reconfiguration of lanes on certain sections

 - Widening of sidewalks at various places along the corridor

 - Upgrading of priority traffic lights between Décarie Street and the A15

 - Replacement of paving on certain sections of the corridor

 - Upgrading of lighting